 Here's a sampling of sweet treats we enjoy often:

-Homemade Popsicles.
-Speaking of popsicles, we received a Zoku popsicle maker as a gift, which enables you to make homemade frozen treats in a matter of minutes.
+- Homemade Ice Pops.
+Speaking of ice pops, we received a Zoku ice pop maker as a gift, which enables you to make homemade frozen treats in a matter of minutes.
 Using our blender, we take fresh fruit, such as strawberries, and puree them into a smooth consistency.
-Then, we pour the blended fruit into the Zoku and, in 10 minutes, the kids enjoy fresh fruit popsicles with no additives or preservatives.
-Note: A Zoku isn’t necessary, regular popsicle molds and a little extra freezing time will do.
+Then, we pour the blended fruit into the Zoku and, in 10 minutes, the kids enjoy fresh fruit ice pops with no additives or preservatives.
+Note: A Zoku isn’t necessary, regular ice pops molds and a little extra freezing time will do.

 These are just a few of the ways Kelly and I balance sweet treats and good health.
 I'd love to hear how your family enjoys dessert without guilt.

-Excuse me while I enjoy my delicious, homemade, all-natural popsicle ;-)
+Excuse me while I enjoy my delicious, homemade, all-natural ice pop ;-)

 Nathan Kam is a Honolulu public-relations executive, husband and a proud daddy of two incredible kids, Ensen (5) and Avery (2), who enjoys cooking, gardening, traveling, blogging and golfing.
 You can reach him via email, Twitter, Facebook, LinkedIn or via his personal Kam Family Blog.